SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/custom-questions.md

 * __Lookup Secondary Input Question__ - If the lookup query is opted out of these instructions will appear below a blank text box for manual entry.

-#Troubleshooting
+# Troubleshooting
-* __Receive error message__ "Question setup issue(s): Map to field: Field Your_Custom_Field__c is not accessible by guest user.Map To Field: Field Your_Custom_Field__c is not accessible by guest user.
-Solution:  Give guest user edit access to field.
+__Receive error message:__ "Question setup issue(s): Map to field: Field Your_Custom_Field__c is not accessible by guest user.Map To Field: Field Your_Custom_Field__c is not accessible by guest user.
+__Solution:__  Give guest user edit access to field.
 See [Troubleshooting](https://github.com/SFDO-Community-Sprints/summit-events-app-documentation/blob/main/docs/Getting-Started/troubleshoot.md} for details on guest user access.